PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 /scratch/project_xxxxxxx/Harry/Utilities
 ```

-> [!NOTE]
-> `Harry` and `Dumbledore` are fictional placeholder values used in this public documentation.
+`Harry` and `Dumbledore` are fictional placeholder values used in this public documentation.
 Replace them with your actual project directory and preferred environment name.

-> [!NOTE]
-> `PROJECT_USER_DIR` is not necessarily the same as your CSC login username.
+`PROJECT_USER_DIR` is not necessarily the same as your CSC login username.
 It identifies the directory located directly under the CSC project scratch path.

 **Directory Structure**